php-ru/symfony-docs-ru/validation/groups.rst

 If no groups are specified, all constraints that belong to the group ``Default`` will be applied.

-Of course, you'll usually work with validation indirectly through the form library.
+You'll usually work with validation indirectly through the form library.
 For information on how to use validation groups inside forms, see :doc:`/form/validation_groups`.

 .. ready: no
-.. revision: 3506a7e8ca6f3fa58f05e1fcfc5c1552094007d1
+.. revision: cc9d8ece0d582831be3e7edc9e2c14141d34a879